MYOG - Custom Backpack Design

 My current solution has largely been to use an oversized trekking pack that serves me well for the most part, but is not well adapted to the specific requirements of mountain photography, nor even my more static work on lap based event courses.
 I've been used the Deuter Aircontact Ultra 50+5.
-At 50 litres, it's pretty overkill for photography day trips, even when carrying full winter gear, ropes and emergency supplies, relying on compression straps and dealing with load shifting around in the bag.
+As the name suggests, at 50 litres it's pretty overkill for photography day trips, even when carrying full winter gear, ropes and emergency supplies, relying on compression straps and dealing with load shifting around in the bag.
 It's better suited for 3-5 day thru-hiking trips, or perhaps doing the weekly food shop for my partner and I.

 As well as sizing to consider, mountaineering & photography as a combined sport presents issues in terms of weight.
 Most alpine, mountaineering or climbing packs are only designed to carry about 7-8kg before becoming uncomfortable, and for the most part it's soft / flexible gear like layers, food, ropes and harnesses.
 Adding a camera into the mix suddenly can double that expected load, with my camera setup weighing 6-8kg alone, depending on which lenses I'm choosing to carry.
 My kit should all still sit in the 28-35L range, but weigh almost twice what you'd expect a pack of that size.